biotaphy/tutorials/_sphinx_config/tutorial/configure_inputs.rst

 `Webinar 1: Tutorial Overview <w1_overview.rst>`_.

 Cloning the repository places the contents of the repository in the directory of your choosing.
-The top level directory is `tutorials`.
+The top level directory of the repository is `tutorials`.

-All user-created data and configuration files should be placed in subdirectories of the tutorials/data directory, described below.
+All user-created data and configuration files should be placed in one of four subdirectories, `config`, `env`, `input`, `wranglers`, of the tutorials/data directory, described below.

 --------------------------------
 Primary script: run_tutorial